WLAN-Pi/developers/workflow/archive/VSC_64bit_kernel_and_32bit_userland.md

 # Visual Studio Code (VSC) Remote-SSH Installation Troubleshooting

+> **Archived.** This workaround applies to the old arm64-kernel/armhf-userland
+> WLAN Pi images.
+Current images are arm64, so it is kept for historical
+> reference only.

 ## Seeing `node not found` or VSC not launching in the Remote-SSH session?

 Something like this during install: